SeanMcTex/game-of-things/README.md

 ^ * Some motors can be driven by directly from a microcontroller.

-^ * Bigger ones require a transistor or relay and a seperate power source.
+^ * Bigger ones require a transistor or relay and a separate power source.

 ^ * We're choosing one that can be connected directly to the controller.